Call to Speak with a Specialist

 RHP uses tracer gases, such as SF6 and CO2 to quantitatively measure the actual air-change rate in a space.
 Results may be compared against design criteria (e.g. cleanrooms, operating rooms, patient isolation rooms), or current guidance for COVID-19 risk reduction which equates an air-change rate of 4.5 air-changes per hour to a 90% risk reduction according to the American Industrial Hygiene Association.
 Guidelines for infection control in healthcare facilities have shown that an air-change rate of 6 ACH is associated with a 95% relative risk reduction and provides a level of protection equivalent to N95 respirator use.
 Measurement of actual air-change rates in a space, as opposed to calculating a theoretical value based upon HVAC design parameters, can help facilities understand the true risk profile for an occupied space and fine-tune system parameters to truly effectively reduce communicable disease transmission risks.

-Benefits of Our Indoor Air Quality Testing and Ventilation Assessment Services
+What Are The Benefits of Our Indoor Air Quality Testing and Ventilation Assessment Services?

 As many buildings have different building ventilation designs based on user function, RHP’s customized building ventilation assessment can provide building managers with the confidence that they are providing adequate indoor air quality for their occupants or, if necessary, guidance on improvement measures such as ventilation re-design or air filtration updates.
 RHP experts can also assist with indoor air quality considerations during building ventilation design, construction, and equipment installation which can include guidance on location of outdoor air intakes, building heating and cooling configurations, or air filtration considerations which can avoid future indoor air quality concerns.